What To Pack For Italy: 30 Essentials Every Woman Needs For Italy

 These items are the ones you absolutely must pack for your trip to Italy.

-Passport – Is a good practice to have at least 6 months of validity on your passport.
-Make sure you make copies of your passport and I also suggest taking a picture of your passport and storing the image on your phone.
+Passport—It is a good practice to have a passport with at least 6 months of validity.
+Make sure you make copies of your passport.
+I also suggest taking a picture of your passport, storing the image on your phone, and purchasing a sturdy passport holder.

-Visa – Make sure you have read and understood the visa requirements for your nationality.
+Visa – Ensure you have read and understood the visa requirements for your nationality.

-Insurance – Do not forget to organize insurance for your trip.
-It’s one of those things that you probably won’t use but is essential if something goes wrong on your travels like when I got extremely sick in the Czech Republic which was the one time I didn’t purchase insurance.
+Insurance—Do not forget to organize insurance for your trip.
+It’s one of those things that you probably won’t use but is essential if something goes wrong on your travels.
+For example, I got extremely sick in the Czech Republic, which was the one time I didn’t purchase insurance.

 Lesson learned!
-From that point on I use and recommend Allianz Travel Insurance because it is easy to organize and file a claim online.
+From that point on, I used and recommended Allianz Travel Insurance because it is easy to organize and file a claim online.

 Allianz Travel Insurance offers both a basic package and a prime package